How to Buy Tax Liens in North Carolina

 The government made this for the little guy.
 These auctions have been going on for 200 years, and these properties aren’t going to be advertised by other people.

-You’re not going to see them on television except for people that tell you, “You’re going to get rich.” and I’m going to tell you that you’re going to not get rich by Friday.
+You’re not going to see them on television except for people who tell you, “You’re going to get rich.” and I’m going to tell you that you’re going to not get rich by Friday.
 This is a process and once you learn it, you can do it for the rest of your life.

 Conclusion